Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 The hitting set inconsistency measure $\ihs(\kb)$ is defined by the size of the minimal hitting set wrt.\ a knowledge base $\kb$, subtracted by $1$.
 The maximal size of such a hitting set is determined by the number of formulas in $\kb$.
 Further, $\omega_i$ refers to the $i$-th interpretation out of the $|\kb|$ possible interpretations we need to consider, assuming that the interpretations have an arbitrary, but fixed order.
 We construct an extended logic program $\ph(\kb)$ which computes $\ihs(\kb)$ as follows.

-We begin by representing each element $\varFor \in \kb$ as well as each conjunction, disjunction, and negation in the same manner described in the two preceding sections (see also (AH1) and (AH4)--(AH6) in Encoding \ref{tab:asp-hs}).
-Atoms are represented as \texttt{atom/1} (AH2), and formulas consisting of individual atoms are represented as \texttt{formulaIsAtom/2} (AH7), as introduced in Section \ref{sec:asp-algo-c}.
+We begin by representing each element $\varFor \in \kb$ (AH1) as well as each conjunction (AH4), disjunction (AH5), and negation (AH6) in the same manner described in the two preceding sections.
+Atoms are represented as \texttt{atom/1} (AH2), and formulas consisting of individual atoms are represented as \texttt{formulaIsAtom/2} (AH7).
 The two classical truth values are encoded in the same fashion as shown in Section \ref{sec:asp-algo-fb} (AH9).
 In addition, the hitting set inconsistency measure requires the use of interpretations.
 Therefore, we add $|\kb|$ interpretations as follows:

 Again, we need to model that each atom takes exactly one (classical) truth value.
 However, as opposed to the two previously discussed measures, wrt.\ $\ihs$ we need to take into account the formulas' interpretations.
 Consequently, each atom requires a unique evaluation wrt.\ each interpretation.
-We model this by introducing the predicate \texttt{truthValueInt/3} which represents the truth value of an atom wrt.\ one specific interpretation.
+We model this by introducing the predicate \texttt{truthValueInt/3} which represents the truth value of an atom wrt.\ a specific interpretation:

-The connective encodings for each (sub-)formula in $\kb$ follow classical propositional entailment.
+The connective encodings for each (sub)formula follow classical propositional entailment.
 Hence, the rules which model conjunction, disjunction, and negation wrt.\ $\ihs$ are essentially the same as those wrt.\ $\iforget$, but with an additional reference to an interpretation: \begingroup \allowdisplaybreaks

 \endgroup If a formula is composed of an individual atom, it needs to be assigned the same truth value as the atom itself wrt.\ an interpretation: